How to

 Cloning and Building a Project

-When one of your team members shares with you a similar project structure, there are few steps you need to take before building the project.
+When one of your team members shares with you a similar project structure, there are a few steps you need to take before building the project.
 As your team member has already created the structure, you would not need Yeoman in your development environment to build the project.
 Instead what you will need are node.js, bower and gulp.

 bower – npm install -g bower